 Course of GS441 Treatment

-Dr Pedersen’s case study determined that a successful course of treatment with GS441 is 12 weeks, administered daily.
-Some owners have stopped treating once blood work and diagnostics returned to normal; however, the few cats who did relapse were among those who stopped prior to the 12 week protocol.
-Because the course of treatment is both emotionally and financially taxing, most owners currently using GS opt to pursue the full 12 weeks, to ensure the highest probability of success.
-Cats who undergo the full 12 weeks and remain symptom-free for 90 days following conclusion of treatment are officially cured of FIP.
+Dr Pedersen’s case study determined that a successful course of treatment with GS441 is *84 days*, administered daily.
+Some owners have stopped treating once blood work and diagnostics returned to normal; however, the few cats who did relapse were among those who stopped prior to the 84 day protocol.
+Because the course of treatment is both emotionally and financially taxing, most owners currently using GS opt to pursue the full 84 days, to ensure the highest probability of success.
+Cats who undergo the full 84 days and remain symptom-free for an 84 day observation period following conclusion of treatment are officially cured of FIP.